Shared Spaces Overview

 Learn more: Security, Data, and Privacy for Sharing in Harvey.

-Current Capabilities and Limitations
+Current Capabilities

 Shared Spaces currently support:

-• Collaboration between exactly two workspaces
+• Collaboration between two organizations only

-• Same-region sharing only
+• Same-region sharing

-• Vault-level permissions (not per-document permissions)
+• Vault-level (not document-level) permissions

-• Guest accounts (Early Access)
+• Guest accounts

-• View-only Assistant Threads across workspaces
+• View-only Assistant Threads across organizations

 Troubleshooting